Skip to Content

 • use nickels to space your shiplap boards

 • make any outlet or light switch cuts.
-REMEMBER measure twice, cut once!
+REMEMBER: measure twice, cut once!

 • use the corner edging for an easy way to finish off the shiplap corners